ibm-skills-network/labs-knowledgebase/docs/troubleshooting.md

 ### Problem with user session

-If you encounter an issue with your session, try resetting the lab:
+If you encounter an issue within your lab session, reset the lab:

 1. Click the **Reset Lab** button at the bottom of the left menu bar.
 2. **Log out** to complete the reset.
-3. After logging out, reopen the lab from your original tab.
+3. After logging out, reopen the lab.

-#### How to preview your static page(HTML/CSS/JS)

-    - **Start your server**
-      - Write click on your html file.

-    - Go to **Skills Network Toolbox**, access **"Launch Application"** tool and input the port.

-    - **Access your application:**
-      - Click the **"Your Application"** button to open the server inside the Cloud IDE, or
-      - Open it in a new browser tab.